espressif/esp-idf/docs/en/api-reference/peripherals/mcpwm.rst

 - :cpp:member:`mcpwm_comparator_event_callbacks_t::on_reach` sets the callback function for the comparator when the timer counter equals the compare value.

-The callback function will provide event-specific data of type :cpp:type:`mcpwm_compare_event_data_t` to you.
+The callback function provides event-specific data of type :cpp:type:`mcpwm_compare_event_data_t` to you.
 The callback function is called within the ISR context, so it should **not** attempt to block.
 For example, you may make sure that only FreeRTOS APIs with the ``ISR`` suffix are called within the function.

 The parameter ``user_data`` of :cpp:func:`mcpwm_comparator_register_event_callbacks` function is used to save your own context.
-It will be passed to the callback function directly.
+It is passed to the callback function directly.

 This function will lazy the installation of interrupt service for the MCPWM comparator, whereas the service can only be removed in :cpp:type:`mcpwm_del_comparator`.